wyhArturia/nonstationary_AB_test/README.md

-# KDD_2022_code
+# non-stationary_AB_test_code

-This code is for our KDD paper ``non-stationary AB testing''.
+This code is for our paper ``non-stationary AB testing''.
 Although there are several files, only the parameters are different and the main parts are the same.

 The file ``ABtest_N=8000_T=100000.py'' is annotated, while others are not, so we strongly recommend to use this code for numerical experiments.